marciofk/hva-asv-assignment-6/README.md

 ##  HvA PC :: Assignment 6
-This is an exercise for the subject of Distributed Objects
+This is an exercise for the subject of CSP

 ## Prerequisites
 You must have an IDE to work with this project.
 We recommend using the IntelliJ IDEA Community Edition.
 This IDE has good integration with Maven and JUnit.